About Paper Bento

 What’s Next

-I also want to introduce you to items you wouldn't have chosen for yourself—the cult-favorite eraser that changes how you think about corrections, the specific paper weight that makes your handwriting look better, the pen grip style you didn't know you needed.
-Some of the best tools in my collection are ones I initially overlooked or didn't understand until I tried them.
+I want you to write in that beautiful notebook.
+Use the smooth pen until it runs out.
+Enjoy the washi tape without guilt.
+I also want to introduce you to tools you wouldn’t have chosen for yourself—the eraser that changes how you think about mistakes, the paper weight that makes your handwriting look better, the pen grip you didn’t know you needed.

 About the Founder